webrogue-runtime/webrogue-runtime.github.io/demos/dynamic/index.md

-This page shows how mods can be added to Webrogue [on the fly](../../benefits/portable.html).
+This page shows how mods can be added to webrogue [on the fly](../../benefits/portable.html).
 You can upload a mod using this input:
 <input type="file" id="fileSelector" />
 It should appear on table below.